kdhenderson/kdhenderson.github.io/_projects/pastFlyEdited_project.md

         margin-bottom: 10px; /* Add margin bottom for paragraphs */
         font-family: Arial, Helvetica, sans-serif; /* Change font family */ }
+    .figure-container {
+        margin-top: 20px; /* Add margin to the top of the figure container */ }
+    .acknowledgment {
+        font-size: 12px; /* Adjust font size for acknowledgment text */
+        margin-top: 20px; /* Add margin to the top of the acknowledgment */ }
 </style>

 <div class="row">